Fireproof Nature Habitat and Home

 While my first idea was a quick deployment safe zone for post-disaster recovery, I quickly realized that such a structure, while meeting the requirements for this competition, is generally designed to be temporary and often is not a place someone wants to live in for an extended duration.
 So, I set out again and tried to think of more permanent habitats that combine my vision with the opportunities offered by this competition.

 This led me to the Sierra Nevada in the Western US.
 Tragically, with the extreme heat and dry vegetation in this region, this area is plagued by wildfires nearly every year.
 I recalled a trip to a national park several years ago, where an entire section of forest was made up entirely of charred wood.
-In addition to this, California also experienced over 4 million acres of fire damage in 2020 alone, the worst year in CA wildfire history.
-With this, I knew: I wanted to create a house that blends with nature, embraces its surroundings, while protecting the humans inside from any and all natural disasters, specifically fire.
+In fact, at the time of posting this, yet another wildfire has broken out and is currently rampaging through the wilderness.
+With global temperatures rising at record rates, causing even more fires and elevating sea levels, I knew: I wanted to create a house that blends with nature, is carbon-neutral, and embraces its surroundings while protecting the humans inside from any and all natural disasters, specifically fire.

 Supplies